martinkirch/showergel/docs/configuring.rst

 Showergel uses the TOML_ format.
 If you have never encountered it, let's start by describing *how* this configuration is written.
-It is a text file, encoded in UTF-8, that you can edit with the same program as your Liquidsoap script (Notepad, gedit, vim, Eclipse, etc.).
+It is a text file, encoded in UTF-8, that you can edit with the same program as your Liquidsoap script.

 Configuration properties have a *key* (usually a word) and a *value* (a character string, a list, number, ...).
 Properties are grouped by sections, like ``[listen]`` or ``[db.sqlalchemy]``.

-Do not mix properties between sections: usually, the program will look for a property below one perticular section.
+Do not mix properties between sections: the program will look for a property below one perticular section.
 *Comments* are notes that will be ignored by the program: they start with a ``#``.

 A TOML file looks like this: